Skip to main content

 Jlab Audio Jbuds Air reviewed

-If you’re looking for great cheap wireless earbuds under $50, then the Jlab Audio Jbuds Air should be an excellent choice.
-With a stable fit, IP55 rating, and decent 5.5 hours of battery life (18 hours in the charging case), you can use them for sports too.
+These are the older but still solid cheap wireless earbuds to consider.
+With a stable fit, IP55 waterproof rating, and decent 5.5 hours of battery life (18 hours in the charging case), you can use them for sports too.
+If you find them for a low price, they’re still worth the buy.

 Jlab Audio Jbuds Air review